aoliverg/MTUOC-aligner/README.md

 # MTUOC-aligner
 Scripts and programs to automatically align text files using Hunalign or SBERT.

 This repository offers a series of Python scripts and programs to facilitate the process of automatic text text alignment using Hunalign or SBERT.
 To align the text files, they should be segmented.
 You can use [MTUOC-segmenter](https://github.com/aoliverg/MTUOC-segmenter), or any other program to segment the files prior aligning them.
-If you plan to use Hunalign, don't forget to add the paragraph mark (\<p\>) when segmenting the files.
+If you plan to use Hunalign, don't forget to add the paragraph mark (\<p\>).
+When segmenting the files.
+When using SBERT don't add the paragraph mark (\<p\>).

 Before starting the alignment procedure, organize the files in the following way.